n0pe-sled/n0pe-sled.github.io/_posts/2017-02-03-Mail-Server-Setup.markdown

 ## 1) Obtain a VPS/Server/IP trusted by the target: ##

 To use this script, you must have a Domain Name, and access to a server running Debian 8.
 You must have the ability to set the PTR record of the IP Address assigned to your server.
 There are many different options available to purchase a virtual private server(VPS).
-Some notable ones include [DigtalFyre](https://www.digitalfyre.com), [Linode](https://www.linode.com), and [AWS Lightsail](https://amazonlightsail.com).
+Some notable ones include [DigtalFyre](https://www.digitalfyre.com), [Linode](https://www.linode.com), and [DigitalOcean](https://www.digitalocean.com/)

 ## 2) Setup Secure Access to the Server ##